modelteam-ai/modelteam.ai/README.md

 - caffeine (for linux). caffeinate (for MacOS, built-in)
 - Minimum 8GB RAM
 - ~15GB free disk space
+- You should have made contributions for a minimum period of 6 months.
+- Your email address should match the email address used in your git commits
+  - We are working on supporting noreply email addresses

 ## Getting Started